nemes-inc/ACT-lib/README.md

 The Adaptive Chirplet Transform (ACT) is a powerful signal processing technique that decomposes signals into chirplets - Gaussian-enveloped sinusoids with time-varying frequency.
 This implementation provides:

-- **High Performance**: Multi-platform CPU-only and GPU-accelerated code targeting Apple Metal and Intel x86/CUDA using the Apple MLX library.
+- **High Performance**: Multi-platform CPU-only with BLAS and GPU-accelerated code targeting Apple Metal and Intel x86/CUDA using the Apple MLX library.
 - **Flexible Analysis**: Configurable parameter ranges for different types of analysis.
 - **Example Tests and Applications**: Python bindings and example applications focused on EEG analysis.